Raw materials from controlled sources

 This is the percentage of recycled wood that we commit to further incorporate until 2026.

 Sonae Arauco created a pioneering wood recycling circuit.
 This process includes the reception of wood waste – from pallets to packaging, furniture, doors, construction waste, and more – from hundreds of entities from all sectors, supplemented by more than 600 containers for direct collection, which are distributed throughout the customers' facilities.

 Wood and carbon neutrality

-Every year, Sonae Arauco is responsible for retaining around 2.1 million tonnes of CO2 through the products it places on the market.
+On average, Sonae Arauco is responsible for retaining around 2,1 million tonnes of CO2 yearly through the products it places on the market.

 Forests and forest-based industries are an integral part of the response to the challenge of climate change.
 Taking only European forests into consideration, an overall positive effect of around -806 million tonnes of carbon* captured annually is estimated, corresponding to 20% of all emissions from fossil sources in the European Union.